I have some fine scratch building and model making for you today.

 What I like most about the print out scenery is how one comment in particular always surfaces: they are fun to build!

 They created at HO scale.
-For N scale reduce the print size by 54%.
+For N scale reduce the print size to 54%.

 If you fancy trying your hand at one of the models, now is the time to have a go.

-The engine shed above, and the barn, are free with the Beginner’s Guide this weekend.
+The engine shed above, and the barn, are free with the Beginner’s Guide.

-Course, I’m biased, but $9 for the Beginner’s Guide on its own is a steal.
-But with 8 free buildings it really is a silly deal.
+Course, I’m biased, but the Beginner’s Guide on its own is a steal.
+But with these free buildings it really is a silly deal.

-And best of all, with 8 buildings, you have enough walls, windows and textures to have a lot of fun scratch building too.
+And best of all, with the buildings, you have enough walls, windows and textures to have a lot of fun scratch building too.

 That’s all for today, folks.